RichardFreedman/Encoding_Music/01_Tutorials/computing_similarity.md

 The cosine similarity of these tracks is `0.732`.
 This differs slightly from the ERY-BUR comparison, but only by a tiny amount.
 Why is this?

 When we use cosine similarity, we represent each song as a vector, and then compare the **directions** of these vectors.
 However, this ignores the second aspect of vectors: their **magnitude**, or how long they are.
 We can see this even more clearly when comparing ERY and WSF.
-We have to zoom in to even see the angle between them! **[TODO: replace video with updated version if necessary]**
+We have to zoom in to even see the angle between them!

 https://github.com/user-attachments/assets/2227cca6-7301-4710-9391-e7298574157f